Meal Planning Made Easier

 Don't rely on your memory.
 Write down everything you're planning.
 When you make your ingredient list, go through your cupboards and make a note of everything you've got on hand.
 Make a shopping list of the things you'll need, including containers so you can freeze the individual servings.
 Then when you go to the store, you won't have to worry about forgetting anything.

-Don't start out with a bunch of complicated recipes.
+Don't start with a bunch of complicated recipes.
 Look for recipes where you dump everything into a crock pot or cook it all in a single pan.
 Consider limiting recipes to 10 ingredients or less until you get comfortable with cooking.

-Don't sweat the nutritonal details when you begin.
+Don't sweat the nutritional details when you begin.
 Initially, look for meals that have a lot of vegetables and that are between 400 and 600 calories each.
 Don't worry about all the breakdowns of carbs, protein and fat.
 You're just trying to pick things that keep you nourished, without causing weight gain.
 (Or weight loss, if you're trying to put on a few pounds.)

 Don't make plans for the next seven weeks.
 Start simple and just think about what you'll do for the next seven days.